max-keller427/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used to ensure the types of data being passed around.
+They can help with to catch bugs before they become a larger issue.

 - [ ] Describe a life-cycle event in React?

+The render function orchestrates the rendering of our code to the virtual dom.
+It is called after the component mounts in the mounting phase and during the updating phase.

 - [ ] Explain the details of a Higher Order Component?

+A higher order component is a component that takes other components as arguments.
+They are commonly used to determine which component should be rendered to the dom, usually after a conditional statement.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Inline styles: the same as html.
+They are specific but can be tedious.
+Importing a style sheet: a .css file that will be linked to the page and implement the styles written.
+Quicker but more data to store.
+Styled Componenets: Writing css in Js using components.
+Specific, organized and reusable.
+Would need to write out styles for each page of JS though.

 ## Project Setup